Becoming the Pack Leader

 Discovering the 5 Golden Rules

 I have dedicated my life to teaching every dog owner to become the Pack Leader.
 I’ve found that there are 5 Golden Rules to becoming the Pack Leader, and these form the basis of my unique training method.
-I’ve documented this method and all my other techniques that make me a successful dog trainer, and put them into a membership training website called The Online Dog Trainer.
-Read more about it on the blog here.
+I’ve documented this method and all my other techniques that make me a successful dog trainer, and put them into a program called The Dog Calming Code.

 Recommended: I’ve also added another post about Mastering The Pack Leader.